-A student attending a CSU as a first-time freshman or as a transfer student must have the legal capacity to establish residency in the State of California.
+A student attending a CSU as a first-time freshman, transfer or as a post-baccalaureate student must have the legal capacity to establish residency in the State of California.
 If the student is under the age of 19 (with limited exceptions), the student’s residence status is derived from that of the parent or legal guardian.
 In this case, the parent or legal guardian must have the legal capacity to establish residency in California.

 Generally speaking, to be eligible for classification as a California resident for tuition purposes, the student or if the student is a minor, the parent/guardian must provide verification that these requirements are satisfied: